cc-Mehdi/SSMS-Guide/README.md

 ## Connecting to Databases

-1.Launch SSMS: Open SQL Server Management Studio from your Start menu or desktop shortcut.
+1. Launch SSMS: Open SQL Server Management Studio from your Start menu or desktop shortcut.

-2.Connect to Server: In the "Connect to Server" window that appears, you'll need to specify the server name and authentication method:
+2. Connect to Server: In the "Connect to Server" window that appears, you'll need to specify the server name and authentication method:

 - Server Type: Choose the appropriate server type from the dropdown.
 Common options include "Database Engine" for standard databases, "Analysis Services" for OLAP databases, and more.